The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 5 Questions to Ask Yourself Before Switching Nursing Specialties

 When you’re considering changing your nursing specialization, it’s pretty clear that something’s not working for you.
-So think about why you no longer enjoy your current specialty before making the leap.
+So consider why you no longer enjoy your current specialty before making the leap.

 The following questions can help you determine your reasons for wanting to make a switch.